Vyral/amy-wengerd/_posts/2022-02-17-how-we-can-help-fsbo-sellers-and-buyers.md

 {% include excerpt.html %}

 We’ve seen a lot more for-sale-by-owner homes, or FSBOs, in our market lately.
 We have also heard many horror stories about what these FSBO sellers are going through.
-It’s tempting to navigate real estate by yourself.&nbsp;
+It’s tempting to navigate real estate by yourself.
 It’s a seller’s market, so it should be easy, right?
 That’s not always the case; there are a lot of pitfalls and obstacles even with contracts between professionals, let alone when you do it by yourself.
 That’s why we’re here to help.

 **For buyers, we can represent you in a FSBO sale.** We can work with the homeowners, negotiate the commission, and work it all out so that you have representation.
 The seller can still represent themselves in the transaction too.